Drift vs Shift: Decoupling Trends and Changepoint Analysis: Introduction

 \section{Introduction}

-Distinguishing between global or macro patterns and local or micro fluctuations helps summarize the evolution of complex non-stationary dynamic systems.
+Complex non-stationary dynamic systems often exhibit both global (macro patterns) and local (micro fluctuations) features of inferential interest.
 Herein, we focus on making distinctions between drift and shifts.
-Drift describes the micro-level evolution of a process.
-This may appear as variation about gradual trends.
-In contrast, shifts refer to discontinuities, rapid changes, or major breaks in trend.
-These represent macro-level changes in a process.
-Both trends and shifts might be mechanistically or stochastically generated and/or modeled.
-However, the underlying causes of shifts are typically different from those of drift.
-While understanding such differences is a prime scientific objective, this first requires distinguishing drift from shifts.
+Drift describes the micro-level evolution of a process and may appear as variation about gradual trends.
+In contrast, shifts represent macro-level changes in a process perceived as sharp discontinuities, rapid changes, or major breaks.

 A commonly used approach for modeling drift in time series regression is the dynamic linear model (DLM).
-Herein, we focus on Bayesian estimation of DLMs, but more broadly, DLMs are hierarchical models in which observed variables are modeled as function of latent variables or parameters that dynamically evolve over time \citep{chan2018bayesian}.
-Although the DLM is specified by a linear relationship at any fixed time, in allowing latent process level parameters to change over time, the DLM provides great flexibility and wide applicability for modeling complex dynamics in time series data.
-For examples, Bayesian DLMs have important applications in economics \citep{nakajima2011bayesian}, climate analysis \citep{pichuka2018development} and financial markets \citep{guidolin2019cross}.

-To ensure sufficient flexibility, Bayesian DLMs tend to be heavily overparameterised models (with at least one parameter per data point).
-As a result, they are typically applied alongside shrinkage priors which produce smoother and more reliable estimates for the dynamic features by “shrinking” small changes closer to zero.
-Various forms of shrinkage priors such as the horseshoe prior \citep{Carvalho_2009}, double-gamma prior \citep{bitto2019achieving}, double exponential prior \citep{Park_2008} and dynamic horseshoe \citep{kowal_2018} have shown to be effective.
-When used in conjunction with shrinkage priors, DLMs are excellent for capturing changes that occur smoothly over time.
-However, since the priors do not shrink parameters exactly to zero, they often struggle to capture sudden breaks, such as changepoints.
+DLMs tend to be overparameterised models with at least one parameter per observation time.
+Therefore, we focus on Bayesian estimation of DLMs \citep{chan2018bayesian} with priors for selection or regularization.
+Continuous shrinkage priors regularize parameters to produce smoother and more reliable estimates for the dynamic features by ``shrinking" small values closer to zero \citep{Carvalho_2009, bitto2019achieving}.
+Bayesian DLMs with shrinkage priors are excellent for capturing changes that occur smoothly over time.
+However, since the inference does not include exact zero values, characterizing shifts in the trend, such as changepoints, is not straightforward.